chriskirknielsen/dotcom-2024/src/content/projects/codepen-generators/index.md

 ## Tycho Art Generator

 Tycho is an electronic music artist who makes very soothing tracks.
 But another name is [ISO50](https://iso50.com/), the graphic designer side of Scott Hansen.
 He makes his own art for his album covers and tour posters, and you can distill some of that essence into a basic idea of a triangle and/or a circle with a few vibrant colour palettes.
 So I figured, why not create a generator that spits out Tycho art?
-It's nowhere near as sophisicated as the real thing, but once in a while, it comes pretty close!
+It's nowhere near as sophisticated as the real thing, but once in a while, it comes pretty close!

 {% codepen "https://codepen.io/chriskirknielsen/pen/gOXYQNL", "result", 560 %}